Alexei Mikhnov: Playing career

 In August, after a month on a tryout, Mikhnov signed a deal with HC Atlant.
 In April 2013, Mikhnov extended his deal for a year.

 In August 2014, Mikhnov signed a tryout with Metallurg Zhlobin of the Belarusian Extraleague (BXL).
 In September 2014, he signed a deal with THK Tver of the Supreme Hockey League (VHL).
 Within a month, Mikhnov earned a deal with Avtomobilist Yekaterinburg.

 In May 2015, Mikhnov signed a one-year deal with HC Yugra of the KHL.
 In November, he was waived and his contract was terminated by mutual agreement shortly thereafter.
 The next day, Mikhnov returned to THK Tver of the VHL.
 He remained there for two games before returning to Avtomobilist Yekaterinburg of the KHL for the rest of the season.

 Mikhnov remained in Yekaterinburg for the next two years, captaining the team in 2017-18.

 In July 2018, Mikhnov signed a tryout deal with Neftekhimik Nizhnekamsk of the KHL.
 On August 24th, 2018, Mikhnov was upgraded to a one-year contract.
 In October, the deal was terminated by mutual agreement.
 Within a week, Mikhnov signed with SC Csíkszereda, who compete in Erste Liga and the Romanian Hockey League.
 In December 2018, he signed a deal with Severstal Cherepovets of the KHL.

 In July 2019, Mikhnov and his brother Andrei joined Metallurg Zhlobin of the Belarusian Extraleague.
 In 3 years in Zhlobin, Mikhnov led the team in scoring 3 times, led the Belarusian Extraleague in points once, and won two Belarusian Championships.

 In 2022, Mikhnov opted to leave Zhlobin for HK Brest, but returned to Zhlobin mid-season.

 In July 2023, Mikhnov signed with Albatros de Brest of FFHG Division 1 (France2).

 In 2024, Mikhnov joined Chiavenna of the Italian Hockey League - Division 1 (Italian Tier 3).

+After the 2024-25 season, Mikhnov retired to become an assistant coach for Metallurg Zhlobin of the Belarusian Extraleague.